slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Knowledge is fragmented and scattered.
 Curious, creative people build bridges, establish links."
 -- rapahelz@x*

-> *"Intellectuals pride themselves on their intelligence but they'd be more intelligent if they prided themselves on their curiosity."
+> *"Intellectuals pride themselves on their intelligence but they’d be more intelligent if they prided themselves on their curiosity."
 -- g_s_bhogal@x*